istio/istio.io/content/docs/tasks/policy-enforcement/control-headers/index.md

     }
     {{< /text >}}

-   The output should be the request headers as they are received by _httpbin_ service.
+   The output should be the request headers as they are received by the _httpbin_ service.

 1. Create a rule for the demo adapter: